KoldBrewEd/api4graphql-mcp/README.md

 - The server will automatically obtain and refresh an access token for Microsoft Fabric.
 - All requests to the Fabric API are authenticated.
+- See [Microsoft's documentation](https://learn.microsoft.com/en-us/fabric/data-engineering/api-graphql-service-principal) for full details on configuring Service Principal access.

 ### 2. Public GraphQL API Option (`mcpServer_publicAPI.js`)

 This server connects to any public GraphQL API (no authentication required).
+The included example uses the public [Countries GraphQL API](https://countries.trevorblades.com/).

 #### Setup